Please click here to see Integrative Biology department information.

 - Students must complete a minimum of 17 upper division (3000-level and above) credit hours from approved courses.

-- Students must earn a minimum grade of C (2.0) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 2.0.
+- Students must earn a minimum grade of C (2.0) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 2.0.
 All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 - All courses used to satisfy the requirements for the Certificate must be completed at CU Denver.

 Program Restrictions, Allowances and Recommendations

 - Individual courses used to earn the Biotechnology Certificate carry prerequisites that must be met before enrolling.